 Medium has thought of some more great ways to improve workplace productivity using technology.
 These include:

-However, the good uses of technology, we believe, far outweigh the bad.
+However, the good uses of technology, positive impact of technology, we believe, far outweigh the bad.
 The tools that can be used for productivity, collaboration and communications mean that much more can be done in the workplace, which can nowadays be a completely different space than it was 20 years ago.
 Technology has helped the definition of the workplace change and has aided many people in adopting different lifestyle choices.

 With some changes to people’s perception of what technology can be used for, the workplace could be greatly benefited by new software and hardware.
 As long as businesses are made aware that new technology does not necessarily mean that employees are available all the time, and that privacy rights must be protected, businesses will achieve a huge amount in the next few years with new workplace technology.